Hackdromeda/BugBrowser/README.md

 Learn about bugs including those in your own code (powered by StackOverflow answers)
   * Try, *Alexa ask Bug Browser to search for bug ArrayOutOfBounds exception*
   * Try, *Alexa ask Bug Browser to search for bug NullPointerException exception*
   * Try, *Alexa ask Bug Browser to search for how to loop through an array in Java*
+  * Try, *Alexa ask Bug Browser, how do I create a website in VueJS* *Not all StackOverflow answers will be helpful or work.
+Bug Browser will accept feedback and try to find the next best answer. **After you've asked a question, you can say:** *
+  * Try, *Alexa, that answer was not helpful*
+  * Try, *Alexa, that did not work*
+  * Try, *Alexa, next answer*
+  * Try, *Alexa, previous answer*

 Learn about security breaches and ones that may affect you
   * Try, *Alexa ask Bug Browser, have I been hacked?* (Account Linking Required)